francescosantarelli/ml-optimization-from-scratch/README.md

-# ML Optimization from Scratch
+# Optimization Methods for Machine Learning — From Scratch

 Implementation and comparison of optimization methods for binary classification using a shallow neural network and a nonlinear SVM.